lefteriskat/mlops_project/reports/README.md

 >
 > Answer:

 We used dvc to pull data when building **docker** images.
-Firstly, we store the data into the Google Drive as remote storage solution for our data, but this solution requires to authentic each time we try to either push or pull the data.
+Firstly, we stored the data into the Google Drive as remote storage solution for our data, but this solution requires to authentic each time we try to either push or pull the data.
 To solve this problem, we used Google Cloud Storage to store the data into a public bucket which allows us to download the data without being authenticated.
 The advantage of storing the data into the cloud is that the data is versioned for each experiment by replacing the large files into small metafile.
 Beside saving disk space on the local machine, also the experiments become reproducible in case the dataset changes.
 It helps us pull data from the cloud to control user permissions and consistency when building a docker image.

 ### Question 11